 Homemakers tend to do more than just care for children, even though that’s a full-time job in and of itself.
 Most stay-at-home parents do things like laundry, house cleaning, running errands, scheduling, and more.

 Think about what would happen if you were to pass away today: Your spouse and children would have a lot to deal with, both emotionally and logistically.
-Not only that, your family will need a lot of help while they grieve, keeping up the day-to-day running of the home that they are now responsible for.
+Not only that, your family will need a lot of help while they grieve, keeping up the day-to-day running of the home they are now responsible for.

 Being the only guardian for a while may make it harder to coordinate pick-ups and drop-offs with kids going to school, extracurriculars, lessons, friends’ houses, and more.